stuarth/stuarth.github.io/_posts/2015-05-22-pedestal-browser-repl.markdown

 Pedestal represents interceptors sequentially, adding them as a queue to the request / response `context` (under `:io.pedestal.impl.interceptor/queue`).
 In broad strokes, requests are processed by taking an interceptor from the queue and applying its `:enter` function to the `context`, producing a new `context` that the next interceptor in the queue will act on.
 As each interceptor is visited, it's added to a stack in the `context` that will be traversed on the `:leave` stage.
 [The code](https://github.com/pedestal/pedestal/blob/73b5854d4ba01a6cd2146ca8a37ae6a2b76e8995/service/src/io/pedestal/impl/interceptor.clj#L121-L146) is well worth a read.

-Knowing that the other interceptors involved in processing a request are visible in the context's `:io.pedestal.impl.interceptor/queue`, we can write an interceptor that scans them looking for the `:browser-repl` metadata
+Knowing that the other interceptors involved in processing a request are visible in the context's `:io.pedestal.impl.interceptor/queue`, we can write an interceptor that scans the queue looking for the `:browser-repl` metadata

 {% highlight clojure %}
 (require '[io.pedestal.interceptor.helpers :refer [around]])